Legal & Court Judgments

 The Deep Dive

-Hegarty, Geary & Ward v Revenue Commissioners — The Anti-Avoidance Ruling That Changes the Game
+Hegarty, Geary and Ward v Revenue Commissioners — The Case That Blunted Section 811

 | Issue | TAC Finding | High Court Finding | Impact |